Fast-64/fast64-docs/common/Graphics Pipeline Details/Blender.md

 ```c
 blend_en = wstate->other_modes.force_blend || (!overflow && wstate->other_modes.antialias_en && farther);
 ```
-Which basically means blending occurs when force_bl flag is on or when anti aliasing is occuring.
+Which basically means blending occurs when the `force_bl` flag is on or when anti aliasing is occuring.
 Anti aliasing occurs when `aa_en` is enabled and there is no cvg overflow.

 ## Coverage